bonissanti/bonissanti/README.md

 #### Fun facts
 - :runner: &emsp; Love running
 - 🤔 &emsp; Always curious
-- 🎮 &emsp; I'm a retro console collector.
+- 🎮 &emsp; I collect retro gaming consoles.
 Currently I have more than 20 different video games
 - 🏆 &emsp; I won the most random contest ever from Nissin (yeah, that one from noodles)
 - 📟 &emsp; Love low-level programming and Unix systems